 I know this doesn’t sound very exciting, but Xi’an’s city walls really are quite special.
 They are the oldest city walls in the whole world.
 They stand over 12m tall and, at points, over 18m wide.
 Then run almost 15km long too!
 You can cycle or walk around the entire thing, and once a year they run marathons on the thing.

 Tickets are 40RMB ($6), half price for students.

 Day Trip to Huashan Mountain

 Not strictly one of the things to do IN Xian but rather outside Xian.
 My advice?
 Don’t make the same mistake I did the first time I came to Xian.
-I hadn’t done my research and missed my chance to visit Huashan Mountain (or Mount Hua).
+I hadn’t done my research and missed my chance to ticket off one of my travel bucket lists and visit Huashan Mountain (or Mount Hua).
 Gutted!

 Anyway, 2 hours outside of Xi’an, is one of China’s most sacred mountains.
 Think misty, ancient, awesome Chinese mountain and you’ll be on the right track.
 You can climb the insanely steep stairs while clinging on to the chain railings to make sure you don’t plummet to your death!

 If you take the cable car up, you can climb around the four peaks in about 3-4 hours.
 The Cable car is 80RMB/150RMB($23) round trip and is located at the east gate and goes directly to the north peak.
 If you want to walk up you have to go to the Yu Quan Yuan entrance but be prepared for a long hike!